Anti-Arabism in Turkey: Syrians

 Within the realm of social media, immigration attitudes tend to align with the concept of "welfare chauvinism," where Turkish citizens are viewed as deserving priority access to government-provided social benefits.
 The onset of the COVID-19 pandemic has catalyzed this sentiment, leading to exclusionary attitudes towards immigrants.
 Additionally, public declarations from policymakers touting generous public spending towards immigrants have evoked negative reactions among social media users.
 Nativist sentiments that incorporate a patronizing tolerance towards immigrants bear a striking resemblance to social dynamics observed in societies that are ethnically or racially divided.
 Adopting a supremacist ethos, such sentiments offer limited inclusion to migrants, but only under stringent conditions.
 Above all else, immigrants are expected to exhibit docility to such a degree that they must remain silent on political matters that have a direct impact on their lives and futures.
 Furthermore, immigrants are expected to overtly express their gratitude.
 In recent times, the public sentiment on Syrian immigrants in Turkish social media has shifted towards a more positive outlook.
 This shift coincided with Turkish forces launching a cross-border operation in Syria, followed by Turkish authorities opening the European border for Syrian immigrants.
 This trend suggests that refugees and immigrants are viewed as instruments to embarrass the rhetorical enemy of Turkish civilizationism, namely Western civilization.
 While refugees and immigrants serve this purpose well, the ultimate decision to remain or depart rests with them.
 Hence, the notion of patronizing tolerance serves as a pervasive theme in the context of immigrant-host society relationships in Turkey.

 There are also those who hold Syrian refugees responsible for the increase in rents and the increase in prices in the markets.
-According to Metin Çorabatır, head of the Center for Asylum and Migration Studies, the reason for this prejudice and racist attitudes towards Syrians is misinformation on social media.
+According to Metin Çorabatır, head of the Center for Asylum and Migration Studies, the reason for this prejudice and racist attitudes towards Syrians is fake news on social media.
 In addition, non-governmental organizations and researchers state that the language and style used for Syrians in the news given by the media trigger racist attacks and behavior against Syrians, and they accuse anti-Syrian social media posts.
 The lack of transparency in the aid provided by the state to Syrians further increases hate speech in society.